 One purpose of this syllabus is to provide you with the guiding principles upon which the class runs.
-Another purpose is to make sure that you have, at your fingertips, answers to common questions that might arise.
-This document is available at all times on the class website.
-Make sure you read it in its entirety before you ask me any questions about the course schedule, requirements, grading, etc...
+Another purpose is to make sure that you have answers to common questions that might arise.
+This document is available at all times on Canvas.
+Please read it in its entirety before you ask me any questions about the course schedule, requirements, grading, etc...
 It is also a contract between you the student, and I, the instructor of record.
 Make sure that you understand its contents fully, especially the parts that pertain to testing and the computation of your grade, because so long as you remain enrolled in the course, you are implicitly agreeing to abide by these terms.

-Course Description: An introduction to the discipline of chemistry, including chemical laboratory techniques and methods and a survey of important chemical principles.
+Course Description: An introduction to the discipline of chemistry for non-STEM majors, including chemical laboratory techniques and methods and a survey of important chemical principles.
 The course emphasizes chemistry as a subject of scientific inquiry and is designed to give the student a general appreciation for chemistry as a science as well as a degree of general scientific literacy.
 We will be examining some of the central themes of chemistry as well as how an understanding of chemistry can impact our view of historical and current events.
+Also, I want you to have fun.